Two Medicine Formation: Oviraptorosaurs

 The first find of an oviraptorosaur in Montana was an articular region from the lower jaw of Caenagnathus sternbergi, from the Two Medicine Formation, according to a 2001 paper by David J. Varrichio.
 This species had previously only been known from the Canadian province of Alberta.
-Varrichio observes that during the late Campanian, Alberta and Montana had very similar theropods despite significant differences in the types of herbivorous dinosaur faunas.
+Varricchio observes that during the late Campanian, Alberta and Montana had very similar theropods despite significant differences in the types of herbivorous dinosaur faunas.

 Tyrannosauroids

 Other fauna

 Many other fossil animals have been found, such as freshwater bivalves, gastropods, turtles, lizards such as Magnuviator, and champsosaurs.
 The multituberculate mammal Cimexomys has been found on Egg Mountain.
 The species Piksi barbarulna was described based on forelimb bones from the Two Medicine Formation; it was initially thought to be a bird, but subsequently it was reinterpreted as a pterosaur, likely a member of Ornithocheiroidea.
 Azhdarchoid pterosaurs are also known from the Two Medicine Formation, including a very large, yet-unnamed azhdarchid, the estimated wingspan of which was 8 m, and smaller Montanazhdarcho minor, a non-azhdarchid azhdarchoid.
 Insect and mammal burrows have also been discovered, as well as dinosaur coprolites.